 National organizations have published different recommendations concerning the role of liver biopsies:

 ●The American Academy of Dermatology (AAD) and the National Psoriasis Foundation do NOT require liver biopsies in all patients administered MTX [27,28].
 There are no specific guidelines for patients with PsA [29,30].
-(See "Treatment of psoriasis", section on 'Hepatotoxicity and liver biopsy'.)
+(See "Treatment of psoriasis in adults", section on 'Hepatotoxicity and liver biopsy'.)

 ●The American College of Rheumatology (ACR) has recommended pretreatment liver biopsies only for patients with a significant history of alcohol consumption, with persistently elevated liver enzymes, or with a history of chronic hepatitis B or C infection; and repeat biopsies as indicated by liver test abnormalities .
 The latter guidelines were originally developed specifically for patients with RA, who may have different liver sensitivity to MTX than patients with PsA.